-Stream discharge data will be collected at all water quality monitoring sites using the float method.
-This method has been found to be more reliable than low end velocity meters while still providing quantitative data with low capital costs and relative simplicity for volunteers to grasp.
+Stream discharge data will be collected at all water quality monitoring sites using the Marsh-McBirney Model 2000 Flo-Mate.
+The flo-mate is a portable flow meter that uses an electromagnetic sensor to measure velocity.
 As resources are available, TruTrack capacitance rods will be installed and programmed to record hourly water height (mm), water temperature (C), and air temperature (C).
 Upon each subsequent site visit, data will be downloaded to laptop computer equipped with Omnilog Software and saved as a Microsoft Excel file with site name, date, and time of download.
 Measured flow and recorded height will be used to create a stage/discharge relationship for each year data is collected.
-At Patrick Lizon's suggestion, stage data for periods with air temperatures less than freezing will be evaluated and data may be qualified based on DEQ observations that stage data accuracy decreases within this temperatures range.
+At DEQ staff suggestion, stage data for periods with air temperatures less than freezing will be evaluated and data may be qualified based on DEQ observations that stage data accuracy decreases within this temperatures range.